-Unsatisfied with the taste and quality of the granola options they found in grocery stores, Ingrid and Franklin Chrisco launched True North Granola Company from their home in 2006 while still actively working as educators.
-Their intent was and remains to create healthy granolas that are never “too sweet,” that are low in carbs, sodium, sugar, and that are rooted in healthy fats.
+Unsatisfied with the taste and quality of the granola options they found in grocery stores, Ingrid and Franklin Chrisco launched True North Granola from their home in 2006 while still actively working as educators.
+Their intent was, and remains, to create healthy products that are never “too sweet,” that are low in carbs, sodium, and sugar, and that are rooted in healthy fats.

-Based in Brattleboro, Vermont, the Chrisco’s believed that their homemade granola recipes they had been baking for more than 30 years for their family and friends were healthier and better tasting than the alternatives in the grocery store.
+Based in Brattleboro, Vermont, the Chriscos believed that the homemade granola recipes they had been baking for more than 30 years for their family and friends were healthier and better tasting than the alternatives in the grocery store.

 Where it Began: Brattleboro Area Farmers’ Market

-Starting the business from their home kitchen, the Chrisco’s began selling their Go Nuts Granola at the Brattleboro Area Farmers’ Market in the summer of 2006.
+Starting the business from their home kitchen, the Chriscos began selling their Go Nuts Granola at the Brattleboro Area Farmers’ Market in the summer of 2006.
 The granola quickly became a top hit at the market.
 Without solicitation, many customers would share, “This is the best granola I’ve ever had.”
-The Brattleboro Area Farmers’ Market is Southern Vermont’s premier farmers’ market featuring over 50 vendors with agricultural products, crafts, live music and animals and ethnic foods from around the world.
-Whether you are local or a tourist, you can stop by to get your weekly produce and grab a quick lunch, or come with your family and stay for the day!
+The Brattleboro Area Farmers’ Market is Southern Vermont’s premier farmers’ market, featuring over 50 vendors with agricultural products, crafts, live music and animals, and ethnic foods from around the world.
+Whether you are a local or a tourist, you can stop by to get your weekly produce and grab a quick lunch, or come with your family and stay for the day!